-2.3 Defined accountabilities, roles and responsibilities, including for leadership
+2.3.
+Defined accountabilities, roles and responsibilities, including for leadership2.3.1.
 Legal structure

-Legal structure and ownership from 1 October 2020
+Legal structure and ownership from October 1, 2020

-Effective 1 October 2020, KPMG in Central Asia and all other KPMG firms entered into new membership and associated documents, the key impact of which is that all KPMG member firms in the KPMG global organization became members in, or have other legal connections to, KPMG International Limited, an English private company limited by guarantee.
+Effective October 1, 2020, KPMG AZSA and all other KPMG firms entered into new membership and associated documents, the key impact of which is that all KPMG member firms in the KPMG global organization became members in, or have other legal connections to, KPMG International Limited, an English private company limited by guarantee.
 KPMG International Limited acts as the coordinating entity for the overall benefit of the KPMG member firms.
 It does not provide professional services to clients.
 Professional services to clients are exclusively provided by member firms.

-Further detail on the revised legal and governance arrangements for the KPMG global organization from 1 October 2020 can be found in the 'Governance and leadership' section of the 2021 KPMG International Transparency Report.
+Further detail on the revised legal and governance arrangements for the KPMG global organization from October 1, 2020 can be found in section 'Governance and leadership' of the 2021 KPMG International Transparency Report.